UmmaGohilPA/NodeJS/README.md

 - #! /usr/bin/env node treated as a comment but used for CLIs

-- Global commands and CLIs get collection in the bin folder
+- Global commands and CLIs get collected in the bin folder